AVEVA/AVEVA-Samples-CloudOperations/basic_samples/DataViews/README.md

 10. Identify data items
 11. Consolidate data fields
 12. Delete sample objects from OCS

-Note: Currently the JAVA data view library sample does not follow this pattern and doesn't work

 | Languages                            | Test Status                                                                                                                                                                                                                        |
 | ------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |